grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 > #### ⚠️ Warning
 >
-> This option is NOT recommended due to the risk of uploading unnecessary and sensitive environment variables to the cloud.
-Hence, by default, passing system environment variables does not work for `k6 archive`, `k6 cloud` and `k6 inspect`.
+> By default, passing system environment variables does not work for `k6 archive`, `k6 cloud` and `k6 inspect`.
+It is a security measure to avoid the risk of uploading sensitive data to k6 Cloud.
 You can override this mode by explicitly specifying [`--include-system-env-vars`](https://k6.io/docs/using-k6/options/#include-system-env-vars).

 </Collapsible>

-## k6 Options Environment Variables
+## Configure k6 options with environment variables

 k6 [options](/using-k6/options) can be configured by passing environment variables.
 Consider the following basic test script: